 Academic Career and Research Areas

 The research of Wilko Weichert (b.
 1970) focusses on translational molecular pathology and its use in individualized patient care.
-Within this general framework the main objective of his work is the identification, validation and clinical implementation of tissue based biomarkers that are able to predict response to radio and chemotherapeutic treatment modalities in malignant tumors.
-To this end he uses high throughput molecular analyses (so called –omics) on tissue, performs comparative morphological and molecular mice-men studies, works on diagnostic biomarker assay development and is involved in assay implementation and nationwide rollout strategies in the field of molecular and morphological pathology.
+Within this general framework the main objective of his work is the identification, validation and clinical implementation of tissue based biomarkers that are able to predict response to radiochemotherapeutic as well as targeted and immuneoncologic treatment modalities in malignant tumors.
+To this end he uses high throughput molecular analyses (so called –omics) on tissue, performs comparative morphological and molecular mice-men studies, works on diagnostic biomarker assay development and is involved in assay implementation and nationwide as well as worldwide molecular biomarker rollout strategies.